 Potential donors must be between the ages of 18 and 44 and must be in good health.
 They must weigh at least 110 pounds and not be HIV positive.
 Other factors that make a potential donor ineligible include severe heart disease; a history of cancer; autoimmune diseases such as lupus or multiple sclerosis; severe asthma; hepatitis; severe back problems; epilepsy; or diabetes requiring insulin.

 It’s a remarkably simple process that involves using common swabs to collect tissue cells from the inside of the donor’s cheeks.
-Two swabs, one for each side of the mouth, are rubbed against the cheek for 10 seconds.
+Four swabs, one for each quadrant of the mouth, are rubbed against the cheek for 10 seconds.
 The swabbing and completion of registration information takes less than 10 minutes.

-After you are tested and typed, you will be added to the National Bone Marrow Registry, which is searched by doctors around the world daily to find donors who are a genetic match with their patient.
+After you are tested and typed, you will be added to the worldwide bone marrow registry, which is searched by doctors around the world daily to find donors who are a genetic match with their patient.
 If a doctor selects you as a match for a patient, you may be asked to donate bone marrow or cells from circulating blood.

 The swabs used in testing collect tissue cells that contain proteins – also called markers – that are found on most cells in your body.
 Doctors look for donors whose tissue type matches their patient as closely as possible – the closer the match, the better for their patient.